 That’s because the prime rate is heavily influenced by the BoC’s “policy interest rate.”
-It’s also known as the “target for the overnight rate,” because that’s what major banks charge for one-day loans between themselves.
+It’s also known as the “target for the overnight rate,” because that’s what major banks charge each other for one-day loans.

 When the BoC raises the overnight rate, it becomes more expensive for banks to borrow money.
 So they raise their respective prime rates to cover the added costs by pulling in higher interest from you.

-When the BoC drops the overnight rate, banks usually lower their prime rates by the same amount — but there are some notable exceptions, like in 2015.
+When the BoC drops the overnight rate, banks usually lower their prime rates by the same amount — but there are some notable exceptions, as in 2015.